Sign In

 Haebom

-When we create a product or improve a product, we usually do a user test.
-Talking to users is very important, but sometimes there can be misunderstandings.
-In particular, we need to be careful because the reactions or opinions of users can lead the wrong direction of product development.
-Let's look at three main things to be careful about.
-This includes feedback from general users or people around us, not our customer personas.
+When we build or improve a product, we usually run user tests.
+Talking with users is extremely important, but miscommunications can easily happen.
+Especially, users’ reactions or comments can sometimes steer product development in the wrong direction, so we need to be cautious.
+Let's look at three main points to be careful about.
+This also includes feedback from general users or people around us who don't match our customer persona.

 💬

-How to respond: Thank them for the compliment and bring the conversation back to the topic at hand.
-It’s also a good idea to ask them if they actually used the thing they complimented you on, and ask for evidence.
+How to respond: Thank them for the compliment, then guide the conversation back to the topic.
+It's helpful to ask if they've actually used what they're praising and to ask for concrete reasons.

-General, future-oriented, hypothetical conversations are not very helpful.
-It is important to focus on what you are doing now and what experiences you have had in the past.
-Usually, this conversation is like, "Wouldn't it be nice if you did OO?"
+General, future-facing or hypothetical talk doesn't help much.
+The key is to focus on what the user is doing now, and what they've done in the past.
+Usually, these kinds of conversations sound like: "Wouldn't it be nice if we did OO?"

 💬

-How to respond: Ask specific questions to encourage deeper conversations.
-Ask about past events and identify their pain points by asking about their challenges and difficulties.
+How to respond: Ask specific questions to draw out a more meaningful conversation.
+Ask about examples from the past, and get to know their real challenges and pain points by asking about the difficulties they've faced.

 💬